Trusted WordPress tutorials, when you need them most.

 Method 2.
 Moderating User Registrations in WordPress with New User Approve

-First, you need to install and activate the free New User Approve plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+First, you’ll need to install and activate the free New User Approve plugin.
+If you need help, you can see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, this plugin enables moderation for all WordPress user registrations, and it is compatible with WooCommerce, MemberPress, LearnDash, BuddyPress, Easy Digital Downloads, and all other user registration plugins.
+Upon activation, this plugin enables moderation for all WordPress user registrations.
+It’s compatible with WooCommerce, MemberPress, LearnDash, BuddyPress, Easy Digital Downloads, and other user registration plugins.

-If you are using the default WordPress user registration, then users will see the following message on the registration form.
+If you use the default WordPress user registration, then users will see the following message on the registration form.

 New user registration form

-After they fill out the user registration form and submit it, they will be informed that their account is pending review.
+After they complete and submit the user registration form, they will be informed that their account is pending review.

 Awaiting moderation